 Sending the Contract to the Office of System Counsel for NOVA

-Send the contract attached to an email to email@example.com (preferably a Word document, but a PDF is also acceptable).
+Send the contract attached to an email to email@example.com (preferably a Word document).

 The email should include: